Crab lining: Equipment

+Crabbing may be done with a 15 lb or heavier monofilament fishing line, a braided fishing line or a length of twine.
+A 7 ft. or longer hand net may be used to catch the crab as it is lifted from the water.

+Common baits are chicken (drumstick or chicken neck), fish (mullet (fish), mackerel, squid) or bacon.

 Regulations

 Although there are restrictions for commercial fishermen, crabbing with hand lines for recreational purposes is open throughout the year in most states in the US.
-There are limits and seasons for catching female crabs.
-Please refer to individual state fishery guidelines.
+There are limits and seasons for catching female crabs, covered by individual state fishery guidelines.